Income Tax Notices

 The notice under Section 131(1A) primarily shows up when the AO thinks there is income you may have been concealing.
 If you have purchased a property recently, you may be asked to prove such a purchase and the source of its funding.
 In such a case, you can do it electronically.

-In any other case, if your physical presence is demanded, see if it allows hiring an Authorized Representative (AR).
+In any other case, if your physical presence is required, see if it allows hiring an Authorized Representative (AR).
 You may ask him to represent you or accompany you during the proceedings.
 You can also send all the documents within the deadline mentioned in the notice.
 If some document is missing, make sure you seek an extension from AO.

-The Relation between 131(1A) and the Civil Code of Procedure
+The Relation Between 131(1A) and the Civil Code of Procedure

 The Civil Code of Procedure manages civil proceedings in India.
 It gives Section 131(1A) the power to issue commissions and enforce an individual's attendance, discovery, and inspection of any property.
 It also allows the section to examine the assessees on oath and produce the necessary books of accounts and documents.